bobrecio/pwgen/README.md

 | \\ |literal|%\\\%|%|
 |x|any characters|%14x|14 random characters of any type (a,A,M,d,w,W,T,s,x)|

-Notes:
-  * If no number is provided for length, length of 1 is assumed.
-  * If number is 0, random length [1-5] is used.
 ---
 __Usage example__
 > %5T%\\\.%4d%s%5x (Descripton: "1 5-letter title-case word + dot + 4 digits + random number of symbols + 5 random characters")